Palaeognathae

 Paleognath Orders

-The Palaeognathae are divided into several orders in recognition of the great antiquity of the various branches, with the ostriches possibly dating back to the Cretaceous period.
-Phillips et al. (2010) estimate the ostriches diverged from the rest of the Palaeognathae about 60-95 mya, while Chojnowski et al. (2008) date this divergence around 64±22 mya, near the K/T (=K/Pg) boundary.
+The Palaeognathae are divided into several orders in recognition of the great antiquity of the various branches.
+Stiller et al. (2024) have all of the Palaeognath orders splitting shortly before the end of the Cretaceous period, although uncertainly does not rule out all splitting after the K/T (or K/Pg) boundary.
+Other sources come to different conclusions.
+Phillips et al. (2010) estimated the ostriches diverged from the rest of the Palaeognathae about 60-95 mya, while Chojnowski et al. (2008) dated this divergence around 64±22 mya, soon after the end of the Cretaceous.
 Haddrath and Baker (2012) put it at 73-119 mya.
-Finally, mapping Jarvis et al. (2014) onto the phylogeny used here suggests that the split was about 84 mya (interval 58-96 mya).
+Mapping Jarvis et al. (2014) onto the phylogeny used here suggests that the split was about 84 mya (interval 58-96 mya).

-Based on calibrated trees, I suspect that only the ostriches and possibly false tinamous survived the Chicxulub meteorite that ended Cretaceous and the non-avian dinosaurs.
+Based on calibrated trees, I suspect that only the ostriches and possibly false tinamous survived the Chicxulub meteorite that ended both the Cretaceous period and all of the non-avian dinosaurs.

 STRUTHIONIFORMES Latham, 1790